-Most popular annotations in Hibernation
+Most popular annotations in Hibernate

 Hibernate is a popular framework for working with relational databases in Java.
 It provides a convenient and easy-to-use object-relational mapping (ORM) solution, allowing developers to work with databases using plain old Java objects (POJOs) instead of SQL.
 One of the key features of Hibernate is the use of annotations to map Java classes and their fields to database tables and columns.
 In this blog, we will take a closer look at some of the most popular annotations in Hibernate and their uses.